galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 ## Tasks

-As with every role, the entrypoint for execution is the `tasks/main.yml` file.
+As with every role, the entry point for execution is the `tasks/main.yml` file.
 For the [ansible-galaxy](https://github.com/galaxyproject/ansible-galaxy/blob/master/tasks/main.yml) file, this includes a few groups of important tasks:

 - [Clone (or Download) Galaxy](#cloning-galaxy)
 - [Managing Configuration](#managing-configuration)